 Woohoo!
 We made it!
 Day 31!
 Exclamation points!
-You can see links to the complete series here, and get details about my Lowe's gift card giveaway here.
+You can see links to the complete series here.
 In this series, we're seeing what we can make out of 2x4s.
 I want to keep it cheap, keep it easy, and keep it totally doable for anyone.
 I thought we'd go out with a bang today, and tackle a big, unique project - we're building a sofa!

 This is a sofa with a twin sized mattress as the base.
 So it's super comfy for lounging during a movie, and it's ready to go for overnight guests!
 It would also make a great daybed in a guest room.
 Ready to build it?
 Let's go!